John Bonamego: Central Michigan Chippewas

 On February 9, 2015, Bonamego was introduced as the 28th football head coach in the history of Central Michigan University.
-Bonamego is the first alum to serve as Central Michigan's head coach since Bill Kelly from 1951-1966.
-This was Bonamego's first head coaching position and his first college coaching position since he served as an assistant for Army from 1993-1998.
+Bonamego is the first alum to serve as Central Michigan's head coach since Bill Kelly from 1951 to 1966.
+This was Bonamego's first head coaching position and his first college coaching position since he served as an assistant for Army from 1993 to 1998.
 Bonamego signed a five-year contract worth $350,000 annually with an additional $125,000 for radio and television appearances.

 On November 23, 2018, Bonamego was fired by Central Michigan after the team suffered the worst season in team history.

 Detroit Lions

 Bonamego spent two seasons – 2013 and 2014 with the Detroit Lions as the special teams coordinator.
 He awarded "Bono Gear" to players who stood out on special teams.
 He also handed out traveling trophies after every Lions victory to the special-teams player who led in categories like blocks, tackles or being the first player down to cover kickoffs.

-Following his departure after the 2014 season, the Detroit Lions announced on January 22, 2019 that they had re-hired Bonamego as their special teams coordinator.
+Following his departure after the 2014 season, the Detroit Lions announced on January 22, 2019, that they had re-hired Bonamego as their special teams coordinator.

 Los Angeles Rams

 After his release after one season with the Detroit Lions on December 31, 2019, the Los Angeles Rams announced on February 10, 2020, that they have hired Bonamego as their special teams coach.
 He was shifted to senior coaching assistant on February 23, 2021.
 Bonamego won his first Super Bowl when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

-After coaching 16 years in the NFL and 19 years at college programs, Bonamego announced his retirement on February 17, 2023.
+After coaching 19 years in the NFL and 19 years at college programs, Bonamego announced his retirement on February 17, 2023.